arthurvidal91/pandoc_resume/resume.md

 ---------

 2015-2017
-:   **Software Architect Post Graduation**, INFNET
+:   **Master Degree on Software Architect**, Instituto INFNET

 2010-2014
 :   **Bacharel degree on Information System**, Universidade Estácio de sá

 2007-2010
-:   **Information Tecnology Techinical Course**, CEFET-RJ
+:   **Associate Degree on Information Tecnology**, CEFET-RJ

 Experience
 ----------

-**Java Software Developer**

-Extreme Digital Solutions - EDS
+**Java Software Developer** - Extreme Digital Solutions (Mar 2015 - Present)

-Mar 2015 - Present (2 yrs 3 mos)

-* Built, tested and deployed software in Java EE with Application Development Framework(ADF) 11g and 12c
+I help the company by building, testing, and deploying software in Java.

-* Modified existing software to correct errors and improve performance.
+Also modifying existing software to correct errors and improve performance.

-**Java Programmer**
+Almost all the solutions I've worked were implemented with ADF, EJB, JPA.
+At one of the projects I've implemented an integration with RightNow Cloud Service
+Finally I've worked 1 year and a half with BPM and Digital Signature with Java.

-Casa da Moeda do Brasil - CMB

-Feb 2013 - Mar 2015 (2 yrs 2 mos)
+**Java Programmer** - Casa da Moeda do Brasil - CMB (Feb 2013 - Mar 2015)

-* Create and maintain software in Java Swing
-* Collect requirements
+I helped the company to create and maintain solutions that manage the production of smart cards.
+All these solutions were implemented with Java, Swing and JPA.

 Technical Experience
 --------------------

-**Human Languages**
+**Human Languages** : English, Portuguese.
-: English - Professional working proficiency
-  Portuguese - Native

-**Front-End**
-:   HTML, CSS, JavaScript, Bootstrap, React, Jquery.
+**Front-End** :   HTML, CSS, JavaScript, Bootstrap, Jquery, React.

-**Back-End**
-:   Java EE, Python
-: 	Oracle Database, Mysql, MongoDB
+**Back-End** :   Java EE, Python, Oracle Database, Mysql, MongoDB.

 Certifications